nteract/semiotic/public/assets/markdown/xyframe.md

 ### tooltipContent: { _function_ }

 A function returning JSX HTML to display in the [tooltip](/guides/tooltips) (only active if `hoverAnnotation` is set to `true`).
-The tooltip is passed the data point (which if part of a line or summary will be decorated with a corresponding `parentLine` or `parentArea` pointer to that object).
+The tooltip is passed the data point (which if part of a line or summary will be decorated with a corresponding `parentLine` or `parentSummary` pointer to that object).
 The content is placed on and directly above the hovered point, so take that into account when using CSS to style the position and any additional elements.
 You can drop any HTML into this floating div, including another frame.

 ```jsx
 <XYFrame